By Troy Ivan

 When the process is stopped determines how much ethanol is present in the concentrate at that point.
 If the process is stopped very early and it’s still water-like, the alcohol component will be quite high and similar to the vanilla extract used for cooking mentioned earlier.
 This is what I would call a “tincture concentrate” and can be used for cooking or incorporated into other formulations.
 If consumed orally on its own, the large ethanol component will have a significant flavor and burn in the mouth.

-When the process is stopped at a light oil consistency, it’s probably between 3%-5% (30,000-50,000 ppm) residual ethanol.
+When the process is stopped at an oil consistency, it’s probably between 3%-5% (30,000-50,000 ppm) residual ethanol.
 This sounds high but it’s not something to automatically worry about for many applications.
 The ethanol is food-grade and meant for human consumption, it will continue to evaporate when exposed to air, and will become much more diluted when incorporated into a larger formulation.
 The applications for using this as is would be for tincture concentrates, edibles, and topicals.
 Contrarily for vaping concentrates, even though I don’t know of any documented adverse health effects from vaping ethanol, post processing to reduce residual ethanol to a much lower level is necessary.

 If the desired final product requires decarb, decarbing the oil now can be a great alternative to decarbing the plant material in the beginning.
 Decarbing the post-extraction oil has a few advantages.
 First, it provides flexibility in processing; half of the oil can be decarbed and the other half left un-decarbed for separate uses or combined together again to maximize medical benefits of THC-A and THC together.
 Second, the temps involved in decarbing oil will ensure the residual ethanol will be effectively evaporated off for those concerned.
 Third, the decarbing process is observable and gives nearly perfect visual feedback to show when the oil is finished decarbing.
 Lastly, while still pungent I don’t think the smell is as strong as decarbing the plant material.